Milk Tea Alliance: From Meme War to Transnational Activism

 The national origins of the two most prominent Milk Tea Alliance accounts illustrates how the sprawling network expanded beyond its three original regions by activating young netizens deeply invested in promoting democracy in their own countries and regionally.
 The accounts actively recruit global page administrators as a way to diversify the membersship of this expanding online alliance.
 One post on the Nnevvy Facebook page advertises that the group is looking “for at least one person from Thailand/Taiwan/Hong Kong/Philippines/Vietnam/India/US/Australia/South Korea/ Malaysia and Singapore.”
 It states that people from other countries are also welcome to join, with skills and requirements including language translation from English to their local language and brainstorming on how to improve the Milk Tea Alliance.2

-In addition to the #MilkTeaAlliance hashtag becoming a pro-democracy call to action, the it gave rise to – those making fun of the CCP, mocking its internet firewall, and trolling its supporters – continued to spread across affiliated Facebook groups and Twitter accounts.
+In addition to the #MilkTeaAlliance hashtag becoming a pro-democracy call to action, the memes it gave rise to – those making fun of the CCP, mocking its internet firewall, and its supporters – continued to spread across affiliated Facebook groups and Twitter accounts.
 Sites of particular #MilkTeaAlliance meme activity include the Nnevvy page on Facebook (92K followers as of March 2022) and, on Twitter, the accounts @AllianceMilkTea (68.3K), and @MilkTeaMM_MTAM (52K).
 Multiple hashtags are generally used along with #MilkTeaAlliance, such as #MilkTeaIsThickerThanBlood, to imply the transnational bond of Milk Tea Alliance members. #WhatsHappeningIn[XCountry] updates people about specific local events.
 Alliance members also tend to use hashtags that include the country and date in it, to inform users of daily activities and updates.

 Sharing practices differ between the platforms.
 For example, Facebook pages primarily share memes, while Twitter accounts retweet updates on news and information from countries within the Milk Tea Alliance.